mloubout/SC20Paper/response.md

 > One question that arises, in the performance is how does Devito account for FMA (Fused Multiple Adds)?

 The operations determining the performance of a code are the source level ones, while FMA is a lower level concept (ie, a scalar FMA would account for two operations).
-This is not Devito, but rather then model adopted everywhere, otherwise two performance values from two different architectures, one with FMAs the other without, would not even be comparable.
+This is not Devito, but rather the model adopted everywhere, otherwise two performance values from two different architectures, one with FMAs the other without, would not even be comparable.

 > Scalability performance would also be interesting.